baloneys/dynabackend/README.md

 - Is UdonSharp installed and working?
 - Are your Root GameObject, TMPs, and Triggers all set correctly?
 - Do the trigger and TMP GameObjects actually exist in the hierarchy?
-- Try clicking "🔍 Debug: Show Active Arrays" to verify your configuration
+- Try clicking "🔍 Debug: Show Active Arrays" to verify configuration
 - Look at the console for specific error messages
-- If errors persist, try stripping and re-applying
+- Try stripping and re-applying if errors persist

+### "Wrong player names are being used"

+**Check:**
+- Is "Detect Players Anywhere" set correctly? (`false` for trigger-based, `true` for always-on)
+- Are there enough players in the world for `<rem_player>` and `<random>` to work?
+- `<rem_player>` requires at least 2 players
+- Check if the tags are correctly written in your original text

+### "Tags are replaced but with empty text"

+This usually means no players are available:
+- Make sure there are players in the world
+- For `<rem_player>`, you need at least 2 players total
+- For `<random>`, you need at least 1 player
+- Check if "Detect Players Anywhere" needs to be `true` for your use case

 ### "Detection area is huge/tiny"